 Union Station 152

 The Pharmacy Technology Club is open to students at CFCC who are interested in Pharmacy Technology or who are already enrolled in our program.
-A main goal is to network within the pharmacy career field while building friendships with colleagues in the community.
+The main goal is to network within the pharmacy career field while building friendships with colleagues in the community.
 Club members provide services to the Wilmington Area and develop leadership skills.

 The purpose of the Philosophy Club is to cultivate respect and passion for the extraordinary diversity and significance that exists within human experience and the intellectual tradition.
 Through exposure to ideas familiar and foreign, club members are encouraged to seek understanding through collective inquiry.